Pokiri: Box office

-Reviewing the film, The Hindu wrote: "An out and out action flick, one can see the director's thirst to cash in on the audience craze for such films.
-Nevertheless it's Mahesh Babu's show all the way."
-Regarding Babu's performance in the film, Y. Sunita Chowdary of The Hindu wrote: "Mahesh's understated performance in Pokiri allows him to effortlessly reclaim the title of a star, overshadowing more questionable recent career choices".
-Sify stated that Pokiri was designed as a: "mass masala extravaganza which satisfies the undemanding viewers".
-The reviewer added that Babu's screen presence works to the advantage of the film.

-Rediff.com stated: "Sporting a new, rugged look, 'Prince' Mahesh Babu has stolen the show.
-He carries the film on his shoulders, consolidating his winning streak after last year's Athadu.
-Another highlight of the film is its well-choreographed action sequences (if you can digest the violence), which give it a slick look."
-IndiaGlitz gave a positive review stating: "In Pokiri, the hero is introduced to us a ruthless baddie, part of the huge underbelly of mafia.
-By the time we come to the denouement, there is much twist and turn.
-If you like some racy action, fun, glamour and love, then Pokiri would be your kind of film."

 Accolades

 Remakes

 Pokiri has been remade in various languages across India.
-It was first remade into Tamil as Pokkiri in 2007 by Prabhu Deva, and marked his debut as a director of Tamil cinema.
+It was first remade into Tamil as Pokkiri in 2007 by Prabhu Deva, and marked his debut as a director in Tamil cinema.
 Deva remade the film into Hindi as Wanted in 2009.
-Wanted became the second highest grossing Hindi film of all time at that point.
+Wanted became the second highest-grossing Hindi film of all time.
 Pokiri was remade into Kannada as Porki in 2010 by M. D. Sridhar.

 Legacy

 Pokiri's success elevated Babu to super-stardom and brought recognition to Jagannadh as a writer and director.
 The sequences featuring Brahmanandam as a software engineer, the comedy track of Ali and Brahmanandam, Babu asking Ileana to give him upma at the railway station were acclaimed.
 The fashion trend of wearing doctor sleeves increased in Andhra Pradesh after Babu sported them, and they continue to influence fashion even today.
 After the film's release, many films were released subsequently that had titles bordering on cuss words including Jagannadh's next film Desamuduru (2007).
 Babu revealed that he became confused after the film's success:It was such a huge hit, that if someone came to me with a script, I would approach the result of the film before approaching the character.
 I only wanted to act in movies that were like Pokiri, I think that was a mistake.
 It all got to me, and I felt that I needed a break from films itself.
 Initially, I wanted just a seven-month break.
 I signed Khaleja after nine months, but it just kept getting delayed, and the break ended up becoming a two-year-long holiday.
 But I didn't freak out...
 I relaxed for the first time in life.